 There has never been an EthaefalF/Akalak offspring.

 Akalak men have a hard time reproducing because simply conceiving can take years.
 A woman who conceives with an Akalak will always have a male Akalak child.
 Konti are excluded; they have equal odds of giving birth to either a Konti female or male Akalak.
-A pregnancy involving Akalak children takes twice as long as human gestation normally takes.
-A woman's chance of complications (even death) during birthing is triple the racial norm when giving birth to an Akalak, excluding the Konti.
+A pregnancy involving Akalak children takes a full three hundred and sixty five days to come to term in any race.
+A human woman's chance of complications (even death) during birthing is triple the racial norm when giving birth to an Akalak, excluding the Konti and Kelvic.
 Thus, it is hard for the Akalak to recruit females to produce offspring for them.
 As a result, the Akalak race is in real danger of extinction, a fact of which the entire race is very conscious.
-Akalaks who get involved in a relationship with a Konti do have a slim chance (5%) of producing an Akontak, which is a hybrid between the two races that can be either male or female.
+Akalaks who get involved in a relationship with a Konti do have a chance of producing an Akontak, which is a hybrid between the two races that can be either male or female.